remotion-dev/remotion/packages/docs/docs/spring.md

 _Available from v3.0.27 - optional_

-How close the animation can be to the end in order to be considered finished for the calculation of the duration.
+How close the animation should be to the end in order to be considered finished for the calculation of the duration.
 Only has an effect if `durationInFrames` is also specified.

 For example, if a `durationRestThreshold` of `0.001` is given, and the durationOfFrames is `30`, it means that after 30 frames, the spring has reached 99.9% (`1 - 0.001 = 0.999`) of it's distance to the end value.